brutalzinn/DisplayButtons/README.md

 This project consists of 5 divisions of responsibility in the same repository.

-BackendAPI - Responsible for the backend, and implementation of the interface for lua plugins MoonSharpInterpreter - Lua interpreter used by the backend, to extend an application at the sandbox level.
+BackendAPI - Responsible for the backend, and implementation of the interface for lua plugins,communication with extern api services(github and spotify)
+MoonSharpInterpreter - Lua interpreter used by the backend, to extend an application at the sandbox level.
 InterfaceDLL - Interface required to create plugins and external dependencies (DLLs) using C # NthMultiLanguage - External library for configuring multiple languages ​​in the frontend layer.